Page Curve of Effective Hawking Radiation: Introduction

-In this paper, we study the holographic entanglement entropy of a ($d+1$)-dimensional BCFT at finite temperatures, whose dual bulk spacetime is an asymptotically $\rm{AdS}_{d+2}$ black hole.
-We introduce a moving end-of-the-world (ETW) brane which is the hypersurface that the earliest Hawking radiation can reach.
+In this paper, we use the modified braneworld theory to study the holographic entanglement entropy of a ($d+1$)-dimensional BCFT at finite temperatures, whose dual bulk spacetime is an asymptotically $\rm{AdS}_{d+2}$ black hole.
+We introduce an end-of-the-world (ETW) brane which is the hypersurface representing the Hawking radiation front.
 This ETW brane defines a time-dependent effective radiation region, which supports a new type of RT surface instead of the two known ones, see the sketch in Fig.\ref{BCFT3D}.
 The two black circles on the two ends represent the entanglement surfaces.
 There are three possible RT surfaces that may appear.
 One is the two disconnected blue hemispheres that anchors on the entanglement surfaces.
 Another is the green inner cylinder which connects the entanglement surfaces directly.
 In addition, there is a third one, the two red hat-like surfaces, if there exists an ETW brane represented by the outer cylinder.
 This RT surface anchors on both the entanglement surfaces and the ETW brane.
 We examine the competition among the three RT surfaces that may appear in the course of the evolution of the Page curve by studying the phase transitions among them and the phase diagram.

 This paper is organized as follows.
 In section \ref{Background and Setup}, we review the basics of holographic entanglement entropy and discuss our setup including the purification, double holography, and BCFT that will be used in our work.
 In section \ref{Holographic Entanglement Entropy of Hawking Radiation}, we calculate the holographic entanglement entropy for the three RT surfaces.
 In section \ref{Phase Transition and Page Curves}, we examine the phase transitions among the RT surfaces then discuss the phase diagram and the Page curve at different temperatures.
 We conclude our results in section \ref{Conclusion}.